darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : Use this to control whether the algorithm tries to reconstruct sharp detail in the clipped areas (reconstruct), or apply a blur that approximates the blooming effect you get with traditional film (bloom).
 By default, this is set to 100%, which tries to maximise the sharpness of the detail in the clipped areas.
 Move this slider to the left if you want to introduce more blur in these areas.
 Introducing more blur will usually tend to darken the highlights as a by-product, which may lead to a more colorful reconstruction.

 gray ↔ colorful details
 : Use this to control whether the algorithm favors the recovery of monochromatic highlights (gray) or colorful details.
 Move the slider to the right if you want more color in the highlights.
 Move the slider to the left if you want to reduce the saturation of the highlights.
-It can be helpful to reduce the saturation in the highlights if you see start seeing magenta or out-of-gamut colors.
+It can be helpful to reduce the saturation in the highlights if you start seeing magenta or out-of-gamut colors.

 ## look